Daniil Rose

 Multidisciplinary researcher bridging systems engineering, public policy, and organizational theory to explore institutional memory and governance.

-My analytical approach is grounded in hands-on engineering and public policy experience.
-In the policy sphere, I served as a WISE Intern for IEEE-USA in Washington, D.C., where I researched federal R&D policy, authored briefing materials, and lobbied on Capitol Hill.
-My engineering background spans from programming satellite payloads in C and Rust at quub, to collaborating on generative AI for robotics with Peraton Remotec and Oak Ridge National Laboratory, to architecting a new IoT product line at RTD Embedded Technologies.
+My analytical approach is grounded in hands-on engineering and policy experience: a summer as a Cyber Strategy Scholar with Deloitte GPS in Washington, D.C., programming satellite payloads in C and Rust at quub, collaborating on generative AI for robotics with Peraton Remotec and Oak Ridge National Laboratory, and architecting a new IoT product line at RTD.
+I also had the honor of serving as the emcee for the 2025 Penn State Homecoming.

 Affiliations